{{ nextPaymentDisplay }}

 Why can the required payment be lower than the full tax?

-Should W-2 wages be entered if I am planning self-employment tax?
+Should I enter W-2 wages if I also have self-employment income?

-Yes, when you expect W-2 wages for 2026.
-Wages are included in ordinary income and reduce the Social Security wage-base room available for the self-employment Social Security calculation.
+Yes, when you expect wages for 2026.
+Wages are part of ordinary income, and they reduce the Social Security wage-base room available for the self-employment Social Security calculation.

-The Simplified 20% QBI estimate is capped by self-employment profit and taxable income before QBI.
-It omits business-type restrictions, wage/property limits, phaseouts, loss carryforwards, retirement-plan interactions, and capital-gain limits.
+The simplified QBI option uses a 20% estimate capped by self-employment profit and taxable income before QBI.
+It does not apply the full business-type restrictions, wage/property limits, income phaseouts, loss carryforwards, retirement-plan interactions, or capital-gain limits.

 Glossary: